 PORTABLE COFFEE MAKER

 Some people are so busy they have no time to stop at a coffee shop, even when they desperately need a caffeine injection to keep going.
 Handpresso Auto is designed with them in mind: this portable coffee maker can be used to make espresso in a car.
-Using power from a cigarette-lighter plug, Easy Serving Espresso pods or ground coffee, the retrofuturistic-looking machine uses 16 bar pressure to produce a small cup of strong and aromatic coffee in minutes.
+Using the power from a cigarette-lighter plug, Easy Serving Espresso pods or ground coffee, the retrofuturistic-looking machine uses 16 bar pressure to produce a small cup of strong and aromatic coffee in two minutes.
 It has a dial showing the water temperature and can sit in the car’s cup holder.
 All that is needed is a water bottle, coffee (ground or in pods), and a cup with a level (included with the machine).
-Retail prices start a 10 EUR.
+Retail prices start around 160 EUR.